domantax/just-the-docs-template/what-to-do/cycling/rambla-de-canar.md

 # MTB route - Rambla de Canar

 A mountain bike round trip.
-There is some some water on the way back so you may get some dirt on your clothes :D {: .fs-6 .fw-300 }
+There is a small water spring on the road, so prepare to get some dirt on your clothes :)
+{: .fs-6 .fw-300 }

 {: .note }